TommyChenyixiao/CounterEval/README.md

 ## Description

-Counterattacking is an effective strategy for scoring in modern football, championed by renowned coaches like José Mourinho, Diego Simeone, and Carlo Ancelotti.
-A successful counterattack is often executed by key players, making it valuable to develop metrics that evaluate individual contributions to the play.
-Given the complexities of real-time tracking data, we propose a GNN-based approach to assess players’ contributions in counterattacks, which we call **CounterEval**.
+Counterattacking is one of the most effective strategies for scoring in modern soccer, employed by top coaches like José Mourinho, Diego Simeone, and Carlo Ancelotti.
+A successful counterattack relies on key player actions and team coordination, making it essential to quantify individual contributions in these scenarios.
+To address this, we introduce **CounterEval**, a novel deep learning framework utilizing **Graph Neural Networks (GNNs)** to evaluate player performance during counterattacks using real-time tracking data.

+CounterEval combines player movement prediction with tactical success analysis, providing a performance metric that isolates and quantifies each player’s influence on counterattack success.

 ## Reproduce our work